Noktec/Knuth-Morris-Pratt/README.md

 Getting Started
 --------------
-To compile the example simply use :
+*To compile the library, simply use :

 ``$ sudo make``

-To use the KMP library create a *main.c* file and use the following functions :
+*To use the KMP library create a *main.c* file and use the following functions :

 ``searchKMP(pattern,m,text,n);``